 Helen McCluer begins the Woman’s Reading Club of Stillwater.
 At the first meeting of the Club, McCluer is elected president and continues to hold this position for 46 years.
-The purpose of the club is defined as the “literary and social culture of its members, and the promotiion of community interest.”
+The purpose of the club is defined as the “literary and social culture of its members, and the promotion of community interest.”
 Throughout the years, the Club raises funds for a variety of worthy causes, including the donation of books to libraries, the “Save the Courthouse” fund, and even the restoration of Independence Hall in Philadelphia.
 The Club has continued for more than a century and still holds meetings today.

 June 22 – Formation of Gas Company

-Because of gas and oil production which was swelling throughout the midwest, some men began to speculate the perhaps there was gas or oil in Stillwater.
-The pond surrunding “McKusick Spring” just west of Third Street would sometimes freeze over and green bubbles of gas could be seen frozen in the ice.
+Because of gas and oil production which was swelling throughout the Midwest, some men began to speculate the perhaps there was gas or oil in Stillwater.
+The pond surrounding “McKusick Spring” just west of Third Street would sometimes freeze over and green bubbles of gas could be seen frozen in the ice.
 When picked, these bubble of gas produces a blue flame.
 This led to the belief that there was natural gas in the ground.
 Paige Guthrie of Pittsburgh began the drilling and was among those to form a gas company.
 However, these efforts proved unfruitful.